Your Drug Injury Lawyer in Indianapolis

 - Pain and Suffering: Non-economic damages for the physical pain and emotional distress endured due to the drug injury.

 These are just a few of the potential damages awarded in drug injury cases.
 The damages you are entitled to will depend on the specifics of your case.
 Your lawyer will be able to estimate the value of your case once they understand how the injury occurred and the parties involved.
+Our Indianapolis personal injury lawyers have decades of experience handling complex injury claims, including those involving defective drugs and medical devices, and can help you pursue the maximum compensation available under Indiana law.

 What To Do After Suffering Adverse Effects of Medication